-We will explore ways to evaluate our lives in the context of:
+We will explore ways to evaluate our lives in the context of Joy:

-During this mini-retreat, Ray will share with you inspirational stories, teachings of the Buddha and practical tips that will help you think about your life and your friendships, and to really understand what brings you joy and happiness in order to reduce your suffering and re-engage with your precious life.
+During this Workshop, Ray will to share with you teachings of the Buddha and practical tips that will help you think about your life and your friendships, and to really understand what brings you joy and happiness in order to reduce your distress, agitation and suffering.
 We will do guided meditations, journaling, small-sharing groups, wisdom sharing and a final gratitude meditation.

 About Ray Manyoky